 More than 200 guns were used in the film, all of which were real.
 Due to Hong Kong's strict gun laws, the weapons had to be imported specially from England and inspected by the HK police before they could be used on set.
 The production also had to import a substantial quantity of blank ammunition; in total, over 100,000 rounds of blank ammunition would be fired during the filming of the movie.

-Originally, Philip Kwok (Mad Dog) was not supposed to have an acting role in the film, instead just working as the action director.
-But Woo was a fan of Kwok's acting work from the 70's and he felt Johnny Wong would not project enough of a real threatening presence, so he wrote in the character of Mad Dog and offered Kwok the part.
+Originally, Phillip Chung-Fung Kwok (Mad Dog) was not supposed to have an acting role in the film, instead just working as the action director.
+But John Woo was a fan of Kwok's acting work from the 70's and he felt Johnny Wong would not project enough of a real threatening presence, so he wrote in the character of Mad Dog and offered Kwok the part.